yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Exit criteria:

--   You can successfully build the solution.
+-  You cannot successfully build the solution.

-**Note**: If you have the prerequisites on your VM, this solution should open without requesting additional software to be installed.
-You should also be able to compile without error, but the solution is not yet ready to run.
+> **Note**: If you have the prerequisites on your VM, this solution should open without requesting additional software to be installed.
+You should have some compile-time errors at this point.
+These are expected, and will be fixed as you proceed with the hands-on lab.

 ### Task 2: API Management